 Alongside Costa Rica’s dense forests, the country has been home to farms and ranches for centuries.
 With horses a countryside mainstay, leisure riders can head out on horseback excursions and gallop on beaches and meander along deep forest trails over several-day pack rides.

+Outside of Manuel Antonio National Park, the town of Quepos is a launch site for sport fishing trips in pursuit of Pacific marlin, yellow fin tuna, and more.
+This region of African palm plantations and cattle ranches is also popular with ATV enthusiasts who careen down dirt roads and trails.
+The mountains out the colonial town of Cartago (not far from the capital, San José) provide another challenging arena for cross-country motor sports.
 Just off the Osa Peninsula, Caño island bio-reserve sits in nutrient-rich thermal waters that attract sea turtles, manta rays and humpback and pilot whales, and where scuba divers delight at vibrant parrotfish and are wowed by enormous schools of barracuda.

 Several hundred miles off the Pacific coast, Cocos Island National Park is a former pirate hideout.
 Today, it’s known for its world-class scuba diving and snorkeling in waters that are home to dolphins, sharks, and rays.
 As a biodiverse hotspot, its broader marine zone is listed as a UNESCO World Heritage Site.